gmusicproxy/gmusicproxy/README.md

 - gpmplay (a bash script to easily search with GMusicproxy): https://github.com/onespaceman/gmpplay
 - g-music (Emacs client for gmusicproxy and mpd): https://github.com/bodicsek/g-music

+## Support
+### Donations
+Get this project as it is: I will work on it as long as I have fun in developing and using it.
+I share it as Open-Source code because I believe in OSS and to open it to external contributions.

+The access to an All Access subscription is strictly necessary to continue its development: in the last months I've scarcely used this service.
+At the moment I'm keeping the subscription to be able to maintain the project.
+I could stop it in the next months.

+If you use and appreciate GMusicProxy, consider the possibility to [donate][8] a small amount to support the maintenance and improvement of the project.
+For sake of transparency I will report the amount of donations I receive each year and the percentage of Google Play Music subscription fees you are covering (8€ per month as early subscriber) with them.

+- year 2015: 15€ on 96€
+- year 2016: 5€ on 96€

+### Issues
+Feel free to open [bug reports][4] (complete of verbose output produced with options `--debug` and `--log`) on GitHub, to fork the project and to make [pull requests][5] for your contributions.

+### Known problems / Ideas
+- The proxy can manage only one request at time.
+The internal structure of the proxy can be extended to manage concurrent requests but first I have to investigate about the Google API and gmusicapi limitations on concurrent accesses.

 ## Setup
 ### Requirements
 - a Google Play Music account with All Access subscription (some functionalities continue to work even with a free account)